 Will a Prenup Offend My Partner?

 There are some negative stigmas around prenups that we need to address.
-Sometimes, people are afraid to bring up prenups with their partner because they think prenups will ruin the romance that many soon-to-be-wed couples enjoy.
+Sometimes, people are afraid to bring up prenups with their partners because they think prenups will ruin the romance that many soon-to-be-wed couples enjoy.
 However, if a prenup is brought up under the right circumstances, the conversation can actually foster a healthy discussion about your financial future, financial goals, and a couple’s expectations of one another.

 If you are worried about a prenup offending your partner, we recommend that you read some of our tips on how to bring up the topic below.